Automox Remote Tools with Splashtop – Full User Guide

 What You’ll See

-- A tooltip indicates that a Remote Control session is already active
+- A tooltip indicates that a session limit has been reached or a session is already active

 What You Can Do

-- Open the Remote Control section on the Device Details page
+- Open the Remote Tools section on the Device Details page

 - Select Clear Session or Disconnect All

-- Retry Remote Control once the lock has been cleared
+- Retry the session once the lock has been cleared

 Troubleshooting Worklets

-Automox provides built-in troubleshooting worklets to help diagnose and resolve common Remote Control issues.
+Automox provides built-in troubleshooting worklets to help diagnose and resolve common Remote Tools issues.

 Available worklets include: